IISD-ELA/ELAHackathon_Datasets_2023/README.md

 - IISD_ELA_Sites1,2,3_Lakes_Ref_SurfaceTemp_2015_2020.csv

 ## Citing Datasets
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  As you work on your projects, we would like to remind you to include an acknowledgement for the IISD-ELA datasets you've utilized in your submissions.
+Incorporating an acknowledgement for the IISD-ELA datasets can be as simple as a statement in your project submission.
+Additionally, we encourage you to continue acknowledging the IISD-ELA datasets in any future presentations, publications, or discussions related to your hackathon project.
 ## Terms of Use
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **All participants must follow the terms of use for the datasets provided.** Please carefully read the "ELA DATA - Terms of Use.pdf" file, found in this repository.
 Reading and following these terms ensures that data is used in a responsible, respectful, and transparent manner, promoting the integrity of the competition and the broader data science and research community.